microsoft/FluidFramework/docs/content/docs/data-structures/tree.md

 ##### List node read APIs

 List nodes have all the same non-mutating read methods as the JavaScript [Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) type.
 (For information about the differences between mutating and non-mutating methods, see [Copying methods and mutating methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#copying_methods_and_mutating_methods)).
-Note that methods which return an array, like `Array.map()`, return a JavaScript array, not a List, when when called on a list node.
+Note that methods which return an array, like `Array.map()`, return a JavaScript array, not a List, when called on a list node.

 ##### List node write APIs